1985 New Zealand Grand Prix

 The 1985 New Zealand Grand Prix was a race held at the Pukekohe Park Raceway on 16 December 1984.
-It was the 31st running of the New Zealand Grand Prix and was won by American Ross Cheever.
+It was the 31st running of the New Zealand Grand Prix and was run to Formula Pacific regulations.
+The race was won by American Ross Cheever, who would return to win the next event a month later.
 The podium was completed by New Zealander Ken Smith and fellow American Jeff MacPherson.

+Despite being labelled the 1985 iteration of the event, it was actually held in December 1984.
+This marked the only time that two New Zealand Grands Prix were held in the same calendar year.